chetanhossain/SQL/README.md

 Referential integrity − Rows cannot be deleted, which are used by other records.
 User-Defined Integrity − Enforces some specific business rules that do not fall into entity, domain or referential integrity.

+What is an Operator in SQL?

+An operator is a reserved word or a character used primarily in an SQL statement's WHERE clause to perform operation(s), such as comparisons and arithmetic operations.
+These Operators are used to specify conditions in an SQL statement and to serve as conjunctions for multiple conditions in a statement.
+-Arithmetic operators
+-Comparison operators
+-Logical operators
+-Operators used to negate conditions

 How does Data control language(DCL) work?
 DCL has to do more with granting and taking away access to the data.
 Granting and revoking a users ability to read and write data